-Valmiki Trailer All Set To Release At 4 PM Today!
+Valmiki Trailer Is Out; Varun Tej Looks Simply Stunning!

 Valmiki is the upcoming film of Varun Tej and the movie looks a very promising affair.
-Now, the makers of the film have come up with an important announcement regarding this much-awaited film.
-Reportedly, Valmiki's trailer is all set to hit the online circuits and the trailer will be officially launched at 4 PM this evening (September 9, 2019) through 14 reels Plus YouTube Channel.
+Now, the makers of the film have come up with a special gift for the audiences.
+As promised, the team has unveiled the official trailer of Valmiki and it needs to be said that the Varun Tej starrer looks might impressive.
+Watch Valmiki trailer here.

 Earlier, the makers of Valmiki had come up with a teaser of the movie, which gained a lot of appreciation from various quarters.
 As everyone knows, Valmiki is based on the Tamil movie Jigarthanda, which was one of the most critically acclaimed movies of the year.
 The film, directed by Karthik Subbaraj, featured Siddharth and Bobby Simha in the lead roles.